Kerr black hole surrounded by a cloud of strings and its weak gravitational lensing in Rastall gravity: Infinite-distance gravitational deflection of massive particles

 When $a_0=0$, we have $\alpha_{a_0}|_{\infty}=0$, and the result agrees with the deflection angle of massive particles in Kerr spacetime~\cite{He2017b}.
-Notice that we have assumed that $\lambda_2>0$, and for the sake of simplicity, we further require $\lambda_2$ to be an integer.
-Therefore, the second expression of Eq.~\eqref{Kerrangle2} can be calculated, and the result is expressed using gamma function
+Notice that we have assumed that $\lambda_2\geq0$.
+Therefore, another expression of $\alpha_{a_0}|_{\infty}$ in Eq.~\eqref{Kerrangle2} can be derived, and the result is expressed by gamma function

 Finally, Eq.~\eqref{Kerrangle1} can be rewritten as

 where positive and negative signs correspond to retrograde and prograde particle orbits, respectively.
 For light case ($v=1$), the deflection angle reads